-the cell.
-It depends on the antenna gain, distance dependent path loss, shadowing and the system thermal noise.
+Fig. 2 shows the user geometry distribution for tri (solid red) and 6-sector site networks.
+User geometry is defined as the average received wideband SINR of a user at a certain position in the cell.
+It depends on transmit power, antenna gain, distance dependent path loss, shadowing and the system thermal noise.
 Effects stemming from fast fading and scheduler can be excluded.
-Two types of narrow beam antennas, 44° (dashed magenta) or 33° (dotted blue) HPBW, are used for the realization of the 6-sector site networks.
-The front-to-back ratio defines the user geometry upper bound.
-The large inter-sector overlapping when using 44° HPBW antennas leads to high interference and degrades the SINR compared to that in the conventional 3-sector site case.
+Two types of narrow beam antennas, $44^{\circ}$ (dashed magenta) or $33^{\circ}$ (dotted blue) HPBW, are used for the realization of the 6-sector site networks.
+The front-toback ratio defines the user geometry upper bound.
+The larger inter-sector overlapping when using 44° HPBW antennas leads to high interference and degrades the SINR compared to that in the conventional 3-sector site case.
 In contrast, when using antennas with 33° HPBW nearly identical SINR distribution compared to that of the conventional tri-sector system can be achieved (red and blue curves).
-Identical SINR with a double number of sector per site would theoretically mean a doubling in the site throughput.
-Actually a doubling in the measured peak throughput for the higher order sectorized network using 33° HPBW antennas can be observed (cf. Fig. 3).
+Identical SINR with a double number of sectors per site would theoretically mean a doubling in the site throughput.
+Actually a doubling in the measured peak throughput (95% point of cumulative distribution function of the user throughput) for the higher order sectorized network using 33° HPBW antennas can be observed (cf. fig. 3).
 The difference at high SINR region originates from the following two opposing effects: the users close to BS with high SINR experience in the sub-sectorized configuration backward radiation coming from 5 instead of 2 intra-site interfering sectors.
-This increase in interference is counter part by the better front to back ratio of 30 dB for 33° compared to 25 dB for 64° HPBW antennas.
+This increase in interference is the counterpart to the better front to back ratio of 30 dB for 33° compared to 25 dB for 64° HPBW antennas.
 In total an improvement of 1 dB in higher SINR region results for the 6 sector site case.